Chinese censorship abroad: Technology companies

-Several American technology companies cooperate with Chinese government policies, including internet censorship, such as helping authorities build the Great Firewall of China to restrict access to sensitive information.
-Yahoo! drew controversy after supplying the personal data of its user Shi Tao to the PRC government, resulting in Tao's 10-year imprisonment for "leaking state secrets abroad".
-In 2006 Microsoft, Google, Yahoo! and Cisco appeared before a congressional inquiry into their Chinese operations where their cooperation with censorship and privacy breaches of individuals faced criticism.
+Several American technology companies cooperate with Chinese government policies, including internet censorship, such as helping authorities build the Great Firewall to restrict access to sensitive information.
+Yahoo drew controversy after supplying the personal data of its user Shi Tao to the PRC government, resulting in Tao's 10-year imprisonment for "leaking state secrets abroad".
+In 2006, Microsoft, Google, Yahoo! and Cisco appeared before a congressional inquiry into their Chinese operations where their cooperation with censorship and privacy breaches of individuals faced criticism.
 U.S. video conferencing company Zoom, which bases most of its research and development team in China, closed the account of a U.S.-based user who held a Zoom vigil commemorating the Tiananmen Square massacre.

 The Chinese government is increasingly pressuring overseas individuals and companies to cooperate with its censorship model, including in relation to overseas communications made by foreign people for non-Chinese audiences.

 WeChat, the China-based social media platform owned by Tencent has been described by the BBC as a "powerful weapon of social control".
 WeChat is known to have censoring messages concerning the coronavirus.
-A report by Citizen Lab found that Tencent also uses the platform for the surveillance of foreign nationals.
+A report by the Citizen Lab found that Tencent also uses the platform for the surveillance of foreign nationals.

-In December 2020 WeChat blocked a post by Australian Prime Minister Scott Morrison during a diplomatic spat between Australia and China.
+In December 2020, WeChat blocked a post by Australian Prime Minister Scott Morrison during a diplomatic spat between Australia and China.
 In his WeChat post Morrison had criticized a doctored image posted by a Chinese diplomat and praised the Chinese-Australian community.
-The company claimed to have blocked the post because it "violated regulations, including distorting historical events and confusing the public."
+The company claimed to have blocked the post because it "violated regulations, including distorting historical events and confusing the public".